hci-lab/PyQuran/CONTRIBUTING.md

 =======================
 We use GitHub issues for reporting bugs and for feature requests.

-If you want ot give us a hand, you may pick one of the opened issues and solve a bug, implement a feature request or to suggest a new missing feature.
+If you want to give us a hand, you may pick one of the opened issues and solve a bug, implement a feature request or to suggest a new missing feature.

 ## Reporting issues

-When reporting a bug, use GitHub issue with the **Bug lable**, please include  as much details as possible about:
+When reporting a bug, use GitHub issue with the **Bug label**, please include  as much details as possible about:
 - your operating system.
 - your python version.
-- a self-contained code to repreduce and demonstrate the Bug.
+- a self-contained code to reproduce and demonstrate the Bug.

-**Issue will be closed if the Bug cannot be repreduced.**
+**Issue will be closed if the Bug cannot be reproduced.**

 ## Feature Request
-Whenever you think *PyQuran* is missing a feature, create a GitHub issue with **Feature Request lable**, define what you want precisely and include sufficient examples to cover all the new feature aspects.
+Whenever you think *PyQuran* is missing a feature, create a GitHub issue with **Feature Request label**, define what you want precisely and include sufficient examples to cover all the new feature aspects.

 If you would like to implement it by yourself, please read the [Contributing Code](#contributing-code) section.